kineticstoolkit/kineticstoolkit_doc/html/_sources/python_functions_keywords_defaults.md

 **Top of the file**: It is common practice to define all the constants once and at a same obvious place, which is the top of the file.

-**CAPITAL_CASE**: In python, there is no distinction between a variable and a constant.
-To create a constant, we simply assign a value to a variable that we never modify later.
-To emphasize that a constant should never be modified, it is common practice to user CAPITAL_CASE to define constants, and lower_case to define standard variables.
+**CAPITAL_CASE**: In Python, a constant is simply a variable that we agree to never modify.
+To emphasize that it should never be modified, it is common practice to user CAPITAL_CASE to define constants, and lower_case to define standard variables.
 :::

 Although this function works very well as is, we may want to generalize it for different gravitational constants, to simulate a similar task in a different gravity.
 In this case, the gravitational constant could become a parameter of the function: